Hip pain in equestrian sports — what helps?

 Hip replacement (hip prosthesis)

-A total hip replacement (TKA) is an artificial hip joint that is implanted when the patient's own joint is too severely damaged.
-The goal is to relieve pain and restore mobility.
+A total hip replacement (THR) is an artificial hip joint that is implanted when the patient's own joint is too severely damaged.
+The goal is to be pain-free and restore mobility.

-Many patients are able to ride again after a total hip replacement – usually after a rehabilitation period of several months.
+Many patients can ride again after a total hip replacement – usually after a rehabilitation period of several months.
 Studies show that recreational riding is possible after a prosthesis, but intensive competitive riding should be discussed on an individual basis.

 Riding after a hip replacement

-The most common questions are: “Can I get back in the saddle after the operation?” and “How long will it take?”
+The most frequently asked questions are: "Can I get back in the saddle after the surgery?" and "How long will it take?"

 • First rehabilitation phase : Physiotherapy begins on the first day after surgery.